Resources:

 Why Does He Do That?
 Inside the Minds of Angry and Controlling Men by Lundy Bancroft

-Custody Coach and resources to help prepare for family court:
+Custody Coaches and resources to help prepare for family court:

 (a) Home - Best Foot Forward Consulting (bestfootforwardllc.com)